 As set forth in Article V, Section A, an appeal of the decision of the principal may be made to the Board of Trustees, which will make its decision based solely upon the record before it.
 All appeals to the Board must be in writing and submitted to the Board within ten (10) business days of the date of the principal's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
 The Board may adopt in whole or in part the decision of the principal.
-Final decisions of the Board may be appealed to the New York State Education Department within 30 days of the decision.
+Final decisions of the Board may be appealed to the New York State Education Department.